muratk3n/thirdwave/en/README.md

 ---

+Just found out there is a back-story to 'get to the choppa'.
+Way before that, he says 'we make a stand now, or there will be nobody left to go to the choppa', *then* it's 'go to the choppa'.

+---

 Taibbi: "News companies hate stories about inequality for a variety of reasons, but especially because they’re a bummer: advertisers know images of deprivation and suffering depress the urge to buy, which is